While adding milk to black tea is a very common practice, green tea has been traditionally served plain, without milk or sugar.

 While green tea is normally enjoyed without milk or sugar, adding a splash of milk can change the flavor in a very pleasant way.

 But I understand why so many people say otherwise: the first time I put milk in green tea, it didn’t go so well.

-I couldn’t really taste the green tea and the combination just tasted like watered milk.
+I couldn’t really taste the green tea and the combination just tasted like watered milk, yikes!

-Then I remembered that my first homemade hojicha latte (which is also a type of green tea with milk) wasn’t that great either because I was afraid using too much tea.
+Then I remembered that the first time I made hojicha latte (which is also a type of green tea with milk) wasn’t that great either because I was afraid of using too much tea.

 And that ’s when it dawned on me: maybe I just used too little green tea the first time I added milk to green tea!

 And guess what?

 Of course it’s a matter of taste (as always), but I really think milk and green tea can go well together.

 Bellow I’ll also share more ideas on how to enjoy this combination.

 Green tea types that go well with milk